 Highly Illogical | Star Trek's Mr. Spock Becomes The First Vulcan Rock Star

-As I wrote in a previous article, back in my late teens I discovered a life changing CD entitled Spaced Out!
+Back in my late teens, I discovered a life-changing CD entitled Spaced Out!
 A Unique Collection Of Songs By Leonard Nimoy & William Shatner.

-As mentioned I was more impacted by the songs of William Shatner.
-That being said, I need to acknowledge that Nimoy's music is not without merit.
-First off, at the time of the CD release (1997), Nimoy was far more prolific than Shatner.
+I was more impacted by the songs of William Shatner, but I need to acknowledge that Nimoy's music is not without merit.
+At the time of the CD release (1997), Nimoy was far more prolific than Shatner.
 He released 5 studio albums, as opposed to Shatner who only had one studio album up to that point.
-Also as opposed to Shatner much of his material was recorded in the Mr. Spock persona.
+Also as opposed to Shatner much of his material was recorded in the Mr Spock persona.
 That gave his recordings a wide appeal to the Trekkies.
 Right now we are going to look at a 5 Leonard Nimoy songs that he recorded.
 4 of them are Star Trek/Spock related.
-The other isn't, but I felt it was worth a mention.
+The other isn't, but it is worth a mention.

 A Visit to a Sad Planet